SilkRose/Pony/stories/ticking-love/ticking-love.md

 Twilight pushes her parchment to the side.
 "Not much, just writing a letter.
 What are you doing, Pinkie?"

 *Twenty-nine.
-Plotting our first kiss, hopefully.*
+Plotting our relationship, hopefully.*

 I smile.
 "Oh, I'm just checking in on my bestest friend."

 Twilight continues writing her letter out of my view.
 "That's very nice of you, is there anything you needed?"

 *Twenty-eight.
-A kiss would be nice.*
+Your heart, if you wouldn't mind.*

 I say, sheepishly, "Maybe a hug or two."